sikta-roy/NITC-Hostel-Mess-Management-System/README.md

 ## Team Contributions
 - Setup for Sikta Roy completed on September 22, 2025.
 Ready for the challenge!
+- Setup for Vengidesan K completed on September 22, 2025.
+Ready for the challenge!

 This is a line by Sikta Roy